 Ground Turkey and Tomato Basil Zucchini Noodles is a delicious low carb meal with a delicious tomato sauce packed with ground turkey.

 This time of year, I am usually on candy overload.
 So, I like to make lots of clean meals to balance out all of the sugar and sweets.
-Veggie pasta dishes are one of my favorite things to make since you can pack in tons of veggies and lean protein to make a hearty, healthy, and filling meal.
+Veggie pasta dishes, like this low carb zucchini lasagna and any type of zucchini noodles, are one of my favorite things to make since you can pack in tons of veggies and lean protein to make a hearty, healthy, and filling meal.

 This recipe for zucchini noodles with ground turkey in a tomato basil sauce is one I reach for often since it's easy to make, and you can adapt it to use any veggies and meat you have at home.